-In this article we shall look at the anatomical course, functions and clinical correlations of the oculomotor nerve.
+In this article we shall look at the anatomy of the oculomotor nerve – its anatomical course, functions and clinical correlations.

-Parasympathetic: Supplies the sphincter pupillae and the ciliary muscles of the eye.
+- Parasympathetic – Supplies the sphincter pupillae and the ciliary muscles of the eye.

 The nerve then pierces the dura mater and enters the lateral aspect of the cavernous sinus.
 Within the cavernous sinus, it receives sympathetic branches from the internal carotid plexus.
 These fibres do not combine with the oculomotor nerve – they merely travel within its sheath.

 - Sympathetic fibres run with the superior branch to innervate the superior tarsal muscle.

-- Superior rectus – Elevates the eyeball
+- Superior rectus – elevates the eyeball

-- Levator palpabrae superioris – Raises the upper eyelid.
+- Levator palpabrae superioris – raises the upper eyelid.

-- Inferior rectus – Depresses the eyeball
+- Inferior rectus – depresses the eyeball

-- Medial rectus – Adducts the eyeball
+- Medial rectus – adducts the eyeball

-- Inferior oblique – Elevates, abducts and laterally rotates the eyeball
+- Inferior oblique – elevates, abducts and laterally rotates the eyeball

 There are two structures in the eye that receive parasympathetic innervation from the oculomotor nerve:

-- Sphincter pupillae – Constricts the pupil, reducing the amount of light entering the eye.
+- Sphincter pupillae – constricts the pupil, reducing the amount of light entering the eye.

-- Ciliary muscles – Contracts, causes the lens to become more spherical, and thus more adapted to short range vision.
+- Ciliary muscles – contracts, causes the lens to become more spherical, and thus more adapted to short range vision.

-Clinical Relevance: Oculomotor Nerve Lesion
+Clinical Relevance: Oculomotor Nerve Palsy

 - Cavernous sinus infection or trauma.